-3.2 Epidemiology- Principle, definition of epidemiological terms, application of epidemiological measures in the study of diseases and disease control.
-Epidemiological features of air, water and food borne infections.
+3.2 Epidemiology- Principle, the definition of epidemiological terms, application of epidemiological measures in the study of diseases and disease control.
+Epidemiological features of air, water and food-borne infections.
 OIE regulations, WTO, sanitary and phytosanitary measures.

 3.3 Veterinary Jurisprudence- Rules and Regulations for improvement of animal quality and prevention of animal diseases – State and central rules for prevention of animal and animal product borne diseases-S P C A- Veterolegal cases- Certificates -Materials and Methods of collection of samples for veterolegal investigation.